 The project alias is used in preview URLs.
 If you’re not using your own root domain or subdomain, it is also in published URLs.

 By default, your publications will be visible on:

 Read more about the hostname in our article: Hosting Foleon publications.

 Our platform offers built-in reporting that gives you access to the most important performance metrics on your content.
 However, if you’re looking for more granular data, you can also keep track of your publications’ performance with Google Analytics by inserting your Google Analytics tracking ID.

 Read more about Google Analytics in our article: Connecting Google Analytics to your Foleon publications.

-It’s important to realise that when you delete a project, all publications in that project (including all form submissions and publication metrics) will also be deleted.
+It’s important to realize that when you delete a publication project, all publications in that project (including all form submissions and publication metrics) will also be deleted.
 These will no longer be accessible in the editor or on their respective (preview or published) URLs.
 Deleting a project or a publication cannot be undone.